MileHacker Logo

 Two-Week In-Depth Exploration

-Combine the one-week itinerary with prolonged Saltillo exploration (markets, workshops), a 2-3 day trip to Zacatecas (UNESCO site, cable car), more outdoor activities in Mountain range of Zapalinamé/Arteaga, and spontaneous discoveries.
-Integrate Spanish language classes.
+Combine the one-a one-week itinerary with prolonged Saltillo exploration (markets, workshops), a 2-3 day trip to Zacatecas (UNESCO site, cable car), more outdoor activities in Mountain range of Zapalinamé/Arteaga, and spontaneous discoveries.
+Integrate Spanish language lessons.

 Long-Term Stay Recommendations

 Rent an apartment or house via Airbnb or local real estate agents for a local living experience.
-Immerse yourself in local life.
-Take Spanish classes, join local clubs or groups, and check out area-specific areas thoroughly unhurriedly.
+Dive into local life.
+Take Spanish classes, join local nightclubs or groups, and look at area-specific areas thoroughly unhurriedly.

 Utilizing Local Amenities